Difference engine: Scheutzian calculation engine

 Inspired by Babbage's difference engine in 1834, the Swedish inventor Per Georg Scheutz built several experimental models.
-In 1837 his son Edward proposed to construct a working model in metal, and in 1840 finished the calculating part, capable of calculating series with 5-digit numbers and first-order differences, which was later extended to third-order (1842).
+In 1837 his son Edvard proposed to construct a working model in metal, and in 1840 finished the calculating part, capable of calculating series with 5-digit numbers and first-order differences, which was later extended to third-order (1842).
 In 1843, after adding the printing part, the model was completed.

 In 1851, funded by the government, construction of the larger and improved (15-digit numbers and fourth-order differences) machine began, and finished in 1853.
 The machine was demonstrated at the World's Fair in Paris, 1855 and then sold in 1856 to the Dudley Observatory in Albany, New York.
 Delivered in 1857, it was the first printing calculator sold.
 In 1857 the British government ordered the next Scheutz's difference machine, which was built in 1859.
 It had the same basic construction as the previous one, weighing about 10 -Lcwt.